 Unconditional contributions revenue is recognized in the period in which the commitment is made.
 Contributions revenue is considered to be revenue and support without donor restrictions and available for general operations unless specifically restricted by the donor.
 GiveDirectly reports contributions revenue as revenue and support with donor restrictions if the contributions received have donor stipulations that limit the use of the donated funds.
-When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions.
+When a donor restriction expires, that is, when a stipulated time restriction ends or purpose restriction is accomplished, net assets with donor restrictions are reclassified to net assets without donor restrictions and reported in the statements of activities as net assets released from restrictions.
 Contributions revenue that is restricted by the donor is reported as net assets without donor restrictions if the restrictions expire in the same reporting period in which the contributions are recognized.
+Unconditional contributions received in the form of stock donations are recorded at fair value at the date of the unconditional contributions and then immediately converted to cash.
+Net assets for these contributions are based upon the presence or absence of donor imposed restrictions.